 Nintendo had announced before the stream that it would not be about the Nintendo Switch 2.
 This turned out not to be entirely true, as a detail about the successor was revealed regarding the software cards: You will also be able to send your games there.
 In short: The Nintendo Switch 2 will also support the "virtual software cards."
 However, the reverse will not always work.
 As the company announced in addition to the feature, "exclusive Nintendo Switch 2 games and Nintendo Switch 2 Edition games can only be played on one Nintendo Switch 2 system."
 A distinction is also made here between exclusive titles and edition games.
 Perhaps Nintendo is harking back to the idea of enhanced games as seen on PlayStation or Xbox – these are titles optimized and improved for the more powerful consoles.

-It is therefore quite possible that the game for the Nintendo Switch not only be playable on the successor, but that there could be improved versions.
+It's therefore quite possible that games for the Nintendo Switch will not only be playable on the successor, but that there could be improved versions.
 Given the vague information, it remains unclear whether these assumptions will actually be confirmed—and whether Nintendo will charge for them.

-Details on Nintendo Switch The console and game manufacturer plans to unveil the Nintendo Switch 2 in the Nintendo Direct: Nintendo Switch 2 presentation, which will be shown on April 2nd.
+The console and game manufacturer plans to provide details about the Nintendo Switch 2 in the Nintendo Direct: Nintendo Switch 2 presentation, which will be shown on April 2nd.

 |